GVC2007 CIBSE Guide C: Reference Data

 The opportunity has also been taken to rewrite and clarify the text and to delete many pages of tabular data providing pre-calculated pressure drops through pipes.
 It was felt that these tables have outlived their usefulness now that accurate pressure drops can easily be calculated using spreadsheets or computer programs.
 Such a spreadsheet is provided on the CD-ROM that accompanies this Guide (as hard copy) or can downloaded as part of the Supplementary files as described below.

 Note: Guide C is supported by a number of supplementary files that are freely available to CIBSE members here.
 The downloaded zipped folder contains PIPE SIZING and DUCT SIZING SPREADSHEETS previously available on the CD accompanying the hard copy Guide.
-It also contains the C4 instructions file.
+It also contains the C4 instructions file - a guidance note, updated in Dec 2018, that provides instruction on the use of the spreadsheets.
 These files will be e-mailed to purchasers of pdfs.
+Note: to correctly generate tables, users need to select the material, temperature and glycol or units (as appropriate) before other options are made avaialable via the drop-downs (such as diameter).

 In addition, a number of corrections have been made to date (issued Oct 2007, May 2012, Feb 2014 and March and May 2016).
 This can be freely accessed and downloaded from here.
 Details of these are: